Palermo is the capital of Sicily, which is the largest island in the Mediterranean. It is rich in history, culture, and delicious cuisine.

 All in all, it's definitely a place worth seeing.

 Palermo Cathedral also houses the remains of the city's patron saint, Santa Rosalia.
-Rosalia was a Norman noblewoman who refused marriage and dedicated her life to Christ.
+Rosalia was a Norman noblewoman who refused marriage proposed by the king himself, and instead dedicated her life to Christ.

 Rosalia lived in seclusion on Monte Pellegrino, where she died in 1166.
 In 1624, when the plague struck the city, she became the town's patron saint.